e1himself/axis-service-container-plugin/README.md

 ### Instant initialization

-If your service should be instantiated (and thereby initialized) you can use `initialization` config parameter.
+If your service should be instantiated (and thereby initialized) on startup you can use `initialization` config parameter.
 The only value the plugin supports is `instant`.
 Any other value is treated as undefined and meaningless.

 ```
   my_service: